Man-Sinh-Lee/mastering-kubernetes-4e/ch03/README.md

-Chapter 3, "High Availability and Reliability," from *Mastering Kubernetes, Fourth Edition*:
+Chapter 3, "High Availability and Reliability,"

 ### **High Availability Concepts**
 1. **Redundancy**: Ensures backup components are available when critical ones fail.
 Kubernetes achieves this via replication controllers, replica sets, and running critical components like `etcd` and the API server across multiple nodes.